factory-x/essential-industrial-automation-links/README.md

 A curated list of essential automation links.
 Suggest a link with a PR or [open a new issue](https://github.com/factory-x/essential-industrial-automation-links/issues/new).

+Selection criteria that increase the chance to make the cut:
+* For products, services or platforms:
+..* Transparent pricing available on the website

 Links make the cut if they are about automation technology that is open, standards-based, secure, interoperable, innovative, fast to set up.
-Reasons why links might not make the cut:

-* No demo version available
-* Closed system
-* Proprietary standards
-* Licensing based on tags and/or clients

 ## Required Reading (Online resources)